 Body mass index (BMI) is a measure of body weight relative to height.
 BMI is often used to show how much body fat you have.
 Based on the information you provided, you have a BMI of .
 If your BMI is between 25 and 29.9, you are overweight.
 A BMI of 30 or more means you are obese.
 Being overweight or obese raises your risk of developing type 2 diabetes.
+It’s the biggest risk factor for developing type 2 diabetes.
 Being overweight affects your health in many ways.
 It can keep your body from making and using insulin properly.
 It can also cause high blood pressure.
 Losing even a few pounds can help reduce your risk for type 2 diabetes, because your body will then be able to use insulin more efficiently.
 The U.S. Preventive Services Task Force recommends that adults ages 40 to 70 who are obese or overweight have their blood glucose checked at least every 3 years as long as their results are normal.

 Family history of diabetes

 Because “diabetes runs in families,” researchers know that certain genes must be involved.
 Research is now underway to find out exactly which genes.
 For type 2 diabetes, they suspect that several genes determine insulin secretion and insulin resistance.